 - Social Network Marketing – nearly all the large social networks such as Instagram, Twitter and Facebook can differentiate between commercial and residential addresses.
 However few will automatically block commercial IP addresses automatically for one very simple reason.
 People use these platforms in all sorts of environments, many of which are away from their home.
 Lots of posts originate from work or commercial areas and it’s simply not practical for them to block access completely.
 However there is no doubt that residential addresses are much more ‘trusted’.
 So if you’re running marketing campaigns which involve multiple accounts or gaming their like/upvote systems you won’t get far using only commercial IP addresses.

 - E-Commerce Arbitrage – lots of people make huge businesses simply on buying goods or services online and reselling at a profit somewhere else.
 However the original manufacturers or agencies are rarely keen on this.
 Certainly if you’re trying to buy stock for resale like limited edition sneakers or concert tickets then you’ll need residential IP addresses.
 Connections to these sites from commercial IP addresses may not get automatically banned but they’re almost certainly flagged for checking.
 For a decent success rate in most of these areas you’re going to probably need a supply of residential addresses from your chosen demographic.
 So that means the proxy exit node has to be in the right location.

-- Research – many businesses and marketing companies do extensive research online to check out their own coverage and to investigate competitors, adverts and opportunities.
+- Market Research – many businesses and marketing companies do extensive research online to check out their own coverage and to investigate competitors, ad verification and opportunities.
 However doing so from a commercial address assigned from an office server doesn’t give you an accurate picture.
 To correctly evaluate these situations you need to do so like your customers which requires residential proxies situated in the correct location.
 Most proxies will work with the search engines irrespective of whether they’re using addresses from an internet service provider.
 So you won’t get blocked through any proxy packages but you might get misleading results.